netigent/file-store-io/README.md

 In terms of using the Library the following should get you up and running quickly

 # Version Changes
+**1.1.2** Added Legacy MainGroup, SubGroup helpers onto InternalFileModel, also added helper Properties onto the client AppPrefix and PathSeperator

-**1.1.01** Added Support for AWS S3 Bucket Storage, upgraded code to .net 7 and .net Standard 2.0, some methods have been marked as Obsolete and have been repointed to newer methods.
+**1.1.1** Added Support for AWS S3 Bucket Storage, upgraded code to .net 7 and .net Standard 2.0, some methods have been marked as Obsolete and have been repointed to newer methods.
 Older versions are still working, but try and swap.

 **1.0.14** Upgraded Bounycastle dependencies.